-There are very few Apple Maps rumors for WWDC this year.
-All we have is one little paragraph from Mark Gurman:
+There were very few Apple Maps rumors for WWDC this year, only one little paragraph from Mark Gurman <with comments>:

 An updated Maps app will make it easier to set frequent locations, like home or work addresses, and then navigate there.
 Users will also be able to create groups of frequent places and add a photo to them.
-The current interface for navigating to suggested or past destinations can sometimes be confusing.
-This will increase competition with Google Maps and Waze apps
+The current interface for navigating to suggested or past destinations can sometimes be confusing. <duh> This will increase competition with Google Maps and Waze apps <really? are you serious?>

 Eddy Cue outlined Apple Maps 2.0 as a dual approach of using anonymous iOS device data and Apple Maps vans to collect high quality map data while getting faster updates from devices vs. the next scheduled drive: